kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Story 2: Cluster Maintenance

-A cluster administrator will frequently drain nodes for upgrades, security patches, etc. The cluster may have various workloads, including `LeaderWorkerSet` with specific availability requirements.
+A cluster administrator frequently drains nodes for upgrades, security patches, etc. The cluster may have various workloads, including `LeaderWorkerSet` with specific availability requirements.

-To perform node drains safely without an application owner, this user may rely on the application owner's PDB as described in Story 1.
-The user may `kubectl drain <node>`, and the Eviction API will automatically identify multi-pod replicas and ensure that the drain does not violate the application's `minAvailable` requirement.
+To perform node drains safely without contacting the application owner every time, this user may rely on the application owner's PDB as described in Story 1.
+The user may `kubectl drain <node>`, and the Eviction API will automatically identify multi-pod replicas and ensure that the drain does not violate the application's `minAvailable`.

 This allows safe maintenance without causing outages, as the drain will pause if it cannot evict certain pods.
-If this happens, the user may wait for the application to become healthier, or contact the application owner to resolve.
+If this happens, this user may wait for the application to become healthier or higher capacity, or contact the application owner to resolve.

 #### Setup Example